Nihali language: History

 Franciscus Kuiper was the first to suggest that Nihali may be unrelated to any other Indian language, with the non-Korku, non-Dravidian core vocabulary being the remnant of an earlier population in India.
 However, he did not rule out that it may be a Munda language, like Korku.
-Kuiper suggested that Nihali may differ from neighbouring languages, such as Korku, mostly in its function as an argot, such as a thieves' cant.
+Kuiper suggested that Nihali may differ from neighbouring languages, such as Korku, mostly in its function as an anti-language.
 Kuiper's assertions stem, in part, from the fact that many oppressed groups within India have used secret languages to prevent outsiders from understanding them.